Brune24/Powershell/Hashtable/Readme.md

 # Sample script making use of a nested hashtable
 Set a list of sw's compliant vlan IDs.
-Highlight every non-compliant / missing lines from a switch config file and generate a .json/.csv file looking the table below.
+Highlight every non-compliant / missing lines from a switch config file and generate a .json/.csv file looking like the table below.

 | Switch Name |   VLAN ID |   Line 1 |         Line 2         | ... |
 |-------------|-----------|----------|------------------------|-----|